Access to all articles, new health classes, discounts in our store, and more!

 Healthy sleep habits are critical to immune function.
 Although individual needs vary, many people require seven to eight hours of sleep per night for optimal functioning.
 While a couple of nights of poor sleep are unlikely to do much harm, chronic sleep deprivation can weaken the body’s ability to fight off pathogens.
 With regard to COVID-19, sleep deprivation also increases levels of a proinflammatory cytokine known as CXCL9, thus increasing risk of oxidative tissue damage.
 Tips to improve sleep quality include rising at the same time each day, keeping the bedroom dark, and turning off electronic screens that emit blue light – including phones, computers, and televisions – two hours before bedtime.

-It may be difficult to maintain your customary exercise program at present, but finding a way to keep physically active is important for everyone, particularly older adults.
+Finding a way to keep physically active is also important for everyone, particularly older adults.
 Not only can moderate exercise help to counter the psychological effects of isolation and stress, but it reduces inflammation and directly mobilizes immune cells, including those that are capable of finding and killing virus-infected cells.
 It also increases the flow of blood and lymph as muscles contract.

-Depending on your level of fitness, try to get at least 30 minutes of low- to moderate-intensity aerobic exercise five days per week.
-Walking and bicycling are good and can be done while physical distancing.
+Depending on your level of fitness, try to get at least 30 minutes of low- to moderate-intensity aerobic exercise, such as walking and bicycling, five days per week.
 Many fitness organizations and companies are currently offering free online workout classes and other resources for use at home.
 Staying physically active can also help keep your lungs healthy, although the World Health Organization warns that you not exercise if you have a fever, cough, and difficulty breathing.

-Although we have as yet little to no clinical data regarding the actions of specific nutrients in relation to COVID-19 in humans, various nutrients are known to boost protection against other viral infections and/or decrease their severity or duration.
-Here are a few that may be useful against SARS-CoV-2 as well.
+Various nutrients are known to boost protection against viral infections and/or decrease their severity or duration.
+Here are a few that may prove useful against SARS-CoV-2.